Change & Growth

 Credits: Photos - Riley County Historical Society

-• Railroads & Streetcars • Settlements & Settlers • Waterways & Vessels.
+Topics.
+This historical marker is listed in these topic lists: Industry & Commerce • Railroads & Streetcars • Settlements & Settlers • Waterways & Vessels.
 A significant historical year for this entry is 1987.

 Location.
 39° 10.564′ N, 96° 33.621′ W. Marker is in Manhattan, Kansas, in Riley County.
-Marker is at the intersection of 3rd Street and Colorado Street, on the right when traveling south on 3rd Street.
+It is at the intersection of 3rd Street and Colorado Street, on the right when traveling south on 3rd Street.
 Touch for map.
 Marker is in this post office area: Manhattan KS 66502, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Manhattan's Union Pacific Depot - Revived (about 300 feet away, measured in a direct line); Colorado Street (about 500 feet away); Yuma Street (about 600 feet away); The American Veteran (approx. Ό mile away); Riley County Courthouse (approx. 0.3 miles away); Carnegie Library (approx. 0.3 miles away); Amanda Arnold Arch (approx. 0.3 miles away); Damon Runyon (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this marker: Manhattan's Union Pacific Depot - Revived (about 300 feet away, measured in a direct line); Colorado Street (about 500 feet away); Yuma Street (about 600 feet away); The American Veteran (approx. Ό mile away); Riley County Courthouse (approx. 0.3 miles away); Carnegie Library (approx. 0.3 miles away); Amanda Arnold Arch (approx. 0.3 miles away); Damon Runyon (approx. 0.4 miles away).
 Touch for a list and map of all markers in Manhattan.